 -New ad investments were heavily in states that narrowly handed Trump the electoral college

 Julie was right to ask if this was a coincidence.
 But as we have seen, this is not the first coincidence.
-It really is looking like there are TOO MANY DAMN COINCIDENCES for this not to be collusion.
 I encourage you to read Julie's remarkable thread and the many well-reasoned responses.
 It is one of the best threads that I have seen on Twitter.

 - Donald Trump almost never criticizes Putin.
-Despite the fact that our intelligence services agree with certainty that the Russians interfered with our 2016 elections, Trump has constantly denied or minimized the possibility of that interference.
-Trump is willing to take Putin’s word that Russia did not interfere over the analysis by our intelligence service AND THE SENATE COMMITTEE WHICH IS CONTROLLED BY REPUBLICANS.
+Despite the fact that our intelligence services agree with certainty that the Russians interfered with our 2016 elections, Trump has constantly denied or minimized, the possibility of that interference.
+Trump seems to believe Putin’s word that Russia did not sabotage our election over the analysis of our intelligence service AND THE SENATE INTELLIGENCE COMMITTEE WHICH IS CONTROLLED BY REPUBLICANS.
 He has undermined NATO and attacked our allies in the European Union and Canada.
 He has made his displeasure of sanctions against Russia known.
-He has even hinted that he might be willing to recognize Russia’s grab of the Crimea.
-In other words, he is checking off all the boxes on Vladimir Putin’s foreign policy wish list.
+He has even hinted that he might be willing to recognize Russia’s grab of Crimea.
+And perhaps worst of all, in an unprecedented and universally condemned move, he considered letting Russian agents interrogate U.S. Ambassador to Russia Michael McFaul.
+When asked if he would turn over our former Ambassador for questioning, Trump should not have just said "no".
+He should have said, "HELL NO, AND FUCK YOUR MOTHER!"
+It is clear that Donald Trump is checking off nearly all the boxes on Vladimir Putin’s wish list.
 This is not what someone who has been accused of colluding with the Russians would do if he wanted to dispel those accusations.
-In fact, this is further evidence that Trump either feels like he owes something to the Russians or that the Russians have something they can use as blackmail him.
+In fact, this is further evidence that Trump either feels like he owes something to the Russians or that the Russians have something they can use to blackmail him.
 It is obvious Trump does not want to PISS off Putin.